Uveal Melanoma Metastatic to the Liver

 Be sure to get a 2nd, 3rd etc. opinion from doctors at reputable medical centers before deciding on a course of treatment.

 I am not a medical doctor.
 The links and ideas here are the result of my search, presented in the hope that other lives may at least be prolonged.
+Do not consider this webpage exhaustive.
+It is updated periodically, but there may be other developments not listed here.
+This is just to help get you started.

 Where to start: consider Immunoembolization, Isolated Liver Perfusion, Stereotactic Body Radiosurgery, Radiofrequency Ablation, or Chemoembolization.